HOME SEARCH ALL TOPICS

 a mock-up of toasting bread that would never really have happened

-Yes, the toast would taste of smoke and quickly burn.
-As you will have read from the above text, the coals were first turned over to expose the white-hot or red-hot embers, with no flames.
+No, the toast would taste of smoke and quickly burn.
+As explained above text, the coals were first turned over to expose the white-hot or red-hot embers, with no flames.
+Also there was usually only room for one slice to be toasted at a time.

 By the time that several slices of toast had been made, the first slices were getting cold.
 So toast tended to be a snack for one or two people rather than a family meal.
 It was particularly good with the beef dripping from the Sunday roast.